Persistent homology of collider observations: when (w)hole matters: Introduction

 The Standard Model (SM) of particle physics has been immensely successful in describing the dynamics of elementary particles.
 The discovery of a neutral scalar particle, Higgs boson \citep{aad2012observation,chatrchyan2012observation} was indeed the triumph of the SM.
 Despite the remarkable success of the SM, it fails to answer several essential questions.
 Thus, the quest for a new physics model beyond the SM (BSM) has led to several phases of upgrade for the Large Hardon Collider (LHC).
 With the third phase run of the LHC gathering data, it is imperative to devise new methods to discriminate a plethora of BSM models.

-The study of the phenomenology of BSM models involves constraining the parameter space of new physics models with collider simulation at patron level, hadron level and detector level through signal and background analysis.
+The study of the phenomenology of BSM models involves constraining the parameter space of new physics models with collider simulation at the patron level, hadron level and detector level through signal and background analysis.
 Physicists have devised several kinematic variables \cite{Franceschini:2022vck} for this matter.
 This approach relies on kinematic cuts applied on event by event basis.
-To the best of our knowledge, we are unaware of any discussion on the global properties of the signal or background space wherein the entirety of the signal or background is discussed.
+There have been some attempts to study the global properties of events using Voronoi and Delaunay tessellations \cite{Debnath:2015wra, Debnath:2016mwb, Matchev:2020vhr}, network distance metrics \cite{Mullin:2019mmh} and multi-event ML classifier \cite{Nachman:2021yvi}, etc. However, Topological Data Analysis (TDA) \cite{taylor2015topological,topaz2015topological,lloyd2016quantum,gidea2018topological, saggar2018towards,sizemore2019importance, Murugan:2019alb, cole2019topological, chazal2021introduction} for studying the global properties of events have not attracted much attention.

 Algebraic topology is a branch of mathematics that studies the global properties of topological spaces in terms of the associated invariants.
-Topological Data Analysis (TDA) \cite{taylor2015topological,topaz2015topological,lloyd2016quantum,gidea2018topological, saggar2018towards,sizemore2019importance,Murugan:2019alb, cole2019topological, chazal2021introduction} has attracted much interest in recent years in the broader field of data science as a complement to more traditional machine learning methods.
+TDA has attracted much interest in recent years in the broader field of data science as a complement to more traditional machine learning methods.
 Of all such computational geometry techniques, persistent homology stands out in terms of its ease of application and predictive power.
 Homology is all about the $k-$dimensional holes that are the properties of the system as a whole.
 The applications of persistent homology range from multi-dimensional biological networks to social networks.
 It is a tool to analyze the topological characteristics of data that persist over various scales of filtration.

 Information networks are crucial tools for simulating the dynamics associated with the relations among the components of a complex system.
 The traditional approach using network graphs is limited by binary relations.
 However, relations modeled through simplicial complexes have much richer phenomenology because of the possible multi-dimensional relationships between different parts of the system.